Type 2 Diabetes Guide

 Diabetes Dental Care Tips

-The mouth and teeth are the first parts of the digestive tract where nutrients enter the body.
-For people with diabetes, dental care is particularly important because problems with the mouth and teeth can happen more readily in diabetics.
+The mouth and teeth are the first place where nutrients enter our bodies.
+For people with is particularly important because the high blood sugar levels caused by the disease can put people at higher risk for problems with the mouth and teeth.

 Cavities

 When sugars in the food mix with the natural bacteria in our mouth, plaque is created.
 This mild acid eats away at the outer layer of the teeth and, given time, can form a small hole in the enamel.
 Left long enough, the interior will be exposed to rot and the entire tooth may be lost.
-Diabetics suffering from high blood sugar levels provide a greater supply of sugars which can create more plaque and acid.
+Diabetics suffering from high provide a greater supply of sugars which can create more plaque and acid, as well as problems such as .

 Gingivitis (early gum disease)